Richard Mata: Internet career

 In 2008, he started his YouTube career by uploading videos about showing his web-based application software for safely storing patients' records and for prescriptions, and some seminars and interviews about dengue.
 But, after some years, he started to give medical advice in a Q-and-A type.
 In TikTok, he started to create comedic skits with inserting some medical facts.
 He is also giving some comments about some issues, and nicknamed as Pambansang Marites na Doktor.

 In 2024, amidst of family issues of Carlos Yulo and Milo's selection of EJ Obiena as its new brand ambassador, he jokingly answered questions of the netizen's Milo snub of Yulo saying: The one who buys Milo are mothers, not girlfriends.
 (Tagalog, original post: “Dahil alam ng Milo na ang bumibili ng Milo ay mga nanay, hindi mga girlfriends.”)

 Political career

 In 2022, Mata was selected as one of the nominees of Kabayan Partylist.

 On October 7, 2024, he filed certificate of candidacy for a senate seat for the 2025 elections.
 He raised the issue of late diagnosis of children with disabilities like autism, blaming it on bureaucratic system in the government, and stating that lack of free and accessible medical needs can burden the parents of those children.
 He proposed a better coordination with the Philippine Society for Developmental and Behavioral Pediatrics, which facilitates the diagnosis of such disorders among children.
-He ran running as an independent candidate. on April 10, 2025, Mata joined the Duterten senatorial slate, officially completing the line up. he however lost, Mata ended up in 30th place with 5,789,181 votes or 1.35% of the votes.
+He ran running as an independent candidate. on April 10, 2025, Mata joined the Duterten senatorial slate, officially completing the line up.
+Mata ended up in 30th place with 5,789,181 votes or 1.35% of the votes.